dk14/crypto/chats/btc-audit/drama-context.md

+> If it appears that I have mental issues here - this is advantage of understanding "criminal minds" :).
+Science is sound here though.
+And implications are serious.

 - Academia did not care that AI will start teaching nuances to everyone, write code easily.

 - They thought they'll be living in AI, or that nature will be saved.